adibaba/LauNuts/README.md

 # LauNuts

-LauNuts handles data consisting of:
+LauNuts is a RDF Knowledge Graph consisting of:

 - Local Administrative Units (LAU) and
 - Nomenclature of Territorial Units for Statistics (NUTS)